Outdated or Unsupported Browser Detected

 Employers are required to state clearly on each employee's paycheck, pay envelope, or other accompanying paper the number of hours worked, the rate of pay, and the amount of and reason for each deduction from their wages.
 A reasonable coding system may be used.

-The only exception occurs where the employee has requested a deduction for personal reasons.
+The only exception occurs where you requested a deduction for personal reasons.
 Those deductions may be labeled as "miscellaneous".

-The department also allows employers to use electronic pay stubs, provided that the employee has access to a printer and is not charged to print the stub each pay period.
+We also allow employers to use electronic pay stubs, provided that you have access to a printer and you are not charged to print the stub each pay period.

-Employers may only make deductions from the wages of an employee for loss, theft, damage, or faulty workmanship under one of the following conditions:
+Employers may only make deductions from your wages for loss, theft, damage, or faulty workmanship under one of the following conditions:

 An employer who makes a deduction not authorized in one of these ways may be held liable for twice the amount of the deduction.
 Blanket authorizations are not valid.
-The employee's written permission must be obtained after each occurrence of a problem.
+Your written permission must be obtained after each occurrence of a problem.

-Once a wage claim has been filed, it is necessary to gather the facts from both parties.
+Once a wage claim is filed, it is necessary to gather the facts from both parties.
 This process is done by gathering documentary evidence and written responses from the parties.
-The Labor Standards Investigation Section has approximately 800-1000 claims active at any one time and it is not possible to call people once the case has been filed.
+The Labor Standards Investigation Section has approximately 800-1000 claims active at any one time and it is not possible to call each of you once the case is filed.
 Verbal communication is discouraged, as it is necessary to receive all information in writing for the file to be complete if court action becomes necessary.
-Even after a telephone call, you will be asked to write out and send whatever information you have stated on the telephone.
+Even after a telephone call, you will be asked to write out and send whatever information you stated on the telephone.
 It will save all parties time if you mail written questions and information to the office.

-Once the employee submits a complaint form to the Equal Rights Division:
+Once you submit a complaint form to our Division:

-Note: the Equal Rights Division has no control over the action of the district attorneys or whether they will accept a case.
-The claimant is responsible for contacting the district attorney after the case has been forwarded to indicate if he/she wishes to pursue the matter in court and pay any necessary filing fees.
+Note: We have no control over the action of the district attorneys or whether they will accept a case.
+You are responsible for contacting the district attorney after the case has been forwarded to indicate if you wish to pursue the matter in court and pay any necessary filing fees.

 An employer is prohibited from retaliating against any employee who: